black-sliver/evertracker/README.md

 # evertracker
-Place-holder for evertracker
+Place-holder for evertracker.

-If you raise issues here, I should get notified
+If you raise issues here, I should get notified.